Welcome to OnPolicy, your regular briefing on key global policy updates from the world of digital identity, AI, and data privacy.

 Future Direction of Login.gov: Login.gov is the US federal government’s single-sign-on solution for government websites.
 Recently, the General Services Administration (GSA) Inspector General (IG) released a report that found GSA officials misled other federal agencies about whether Login.gov met digital identity standards (full IG report here).
 Given the Biden Administration's pandemic anti-fraud proposal and rumored plans to expand Login.gov access to state and local governments, keep an eye on Congress to see how they approach this following the hearing in the Oversight and Accountability Committee on March 29.
 Jeremy Grant has a thoughtful op-ed on the topic that’s worth a read here.

 House Republicans crypto focus: The House Financial Services Committee Republicans are working on comprehensive crypto regulation legislation.
 They are spending March and April in listening sessions with stakeholders and considering legislative proposals.

 CFPB looking into data brokers: The Consumer Financial Protection Bureau (CFPB) released a RFI on data brokers (comments due June 13, 2023).
 According to the CFPB’s press release, the agency “seeks information about business practices employed in the market today to inform the CFPB’s efforts to administer the law, including planned rule-making under the FCRA.”

-Iowa makes 6 - Iowa is set to become the sixth state with a data privacy law, with the bill headed to the Governor’s desk for signature.
+Iowa makes 6 - Iowa became the sixth state with a data privacy law, with the Governor’s signature on March 28.